Customizing Your Trip : 10 Easy Ways (Part 1)

 Yes, a cruise line might hold a limited number of slots for sale “after embarkation.”
 But if other guests beat you to the shore deck, well, you might not score the tour ticket you want.

-2. Customizing A Trip: Go All In, Book a Themed Vacation
+2. Customizing Your Trip: Go All In, Book a Themed Vacation

 It’s a no brainer.
 One of the best ways to indulge your personal passions is simply to select a themed cruise, package stay or tour itinerary.